Woman in Gold (film): Plot

 Months later, happening upon an art book with "Woman in Gold" on the cover, Schoenberg has an epiphany.
 Using a narrow rule of law and precedents in which an art restitution law was retroactively applied, Schoenberg files a claim in US court against the Austrian government contesting their claim to the painting.
 An appeal goes to the Supreme Court of the United States, where in the matter of Republic of Austria v.
 Altmann, the court rules in Altmann's favor, which results in the Austrian government attempting to persuade Altmann to retain the painting for the gallery, which she refuses.
 After a falling out over the issue of returning to Austria for a second time to argue the case, Altmann agrees for Schoenberg to go and argue the case in front of a panel of three arbiters in Vienna.

 In Austria, the panel hears the case, during which Schoenberg reminds them of the Nazi regime's crimes.
 He implores the arbitration panel to think of the meaning of the word "restitution" and to look past the artwork hanging in art galleries to see the injustice to the families who once owned such great paintings and were forcibly separated from them by the Nazis.
 Unexpectedly, Altmann arrives during the session, indicating to Czernin that she came to support her lawyer.
 After considering both sides of the dispute, the arbitration panel rules in favour of Altmann, returning her paintings.
-The Austrian government representative makes a last-minute proposal begging Altmann to keep the paintings in the Belvedere against a generous compensation.
+The Austrian government representative makes a last-minute proposal begging Altmann to keep the paintings in the Belvedere against generous compensation.
 Altmann refuses and elects to have the painting moved to the United States with her ("They will now travel to America like I once had to as well") and takes up an offer made earlier by Ronald Lauder to acquire them for his New York gallery to display the painting on condition that it be a permanent exhibit.

 Cast

 Production

-On 15 May 2014 Tatiana Maslany was cast in a principal role as the younger version of Helen Mirren's character, appearing in the Second World War flashbacks.
+On 15 May 2014, Tatiana Maslany was cast in a principal role as the younger version of Helen Mirren's character, appearing in the Second World War flashbacks.
 On 29 May Katie Holmes joined the cast of the film.
 On 30 May Max Irons, Charles Dance, Elizabeth McGovern, Jonathan Pryce, Moritz Bleibtreu and Antje Traue joined the cast of the film.
 On 9 July Frances Fisher joined the film to play Reynolds' character's mother.

-This marks the second time both Mirren and Holmes have starred in film together, the previous being the Kevin Williamson film Teaching Mrs. Tingle, in 1999.
+This marks the second time both Mirren and Holmes have starred in a film together, the previous being the Kevin Williamson film Teaching Mrs. Tingle, in 1999.

 The reproduction of the key painting, Portrait of Adele Bloch-Bauer I, was painted by scenic artist Steve Mitchell, who spent five weeks making the re-creation.
 He also made a partly finished version as well as a partial version for a close-up.